Chien-Wen Tseng, M.D., M.P.H., M.S.E.E.

 Member, U.S. Preventive Services Task Force

-Chien-Wen Tseng, M.D., M.P.H., M.S.E.E., is the Hawaii Medical Service Association endowed chair in health services and quality research, an associate professor, and the associate research director in the Department of Family Medicine and Community Health at the University of Hawaii John A. Burns School of Medicine.
-She is also a physician investigator with the nonprofit Pacific Health Research and Education Institute, an affiliate of the Veterans Affairs Pacific Islands Health Care System.
+Chien-Wen Tseng, M.D., M.P.H., M.S.E.E., is the Hawaii Medical Service Association endowed chair in health services and quality research, a professor, and the associate research director in the Department of Family Medicine and Community Health at the University of Hawaii John A. Burns School of Medicine.
+She is also a physician investigator with the nonprofit Pacific Health Research and Education Institute.

 Dr. Tseng is an active physician and a teacher of primary health care and preventive care to medical students and family medicine residents.
 Her clinical care is centered on health promotion; adult and pediatric care; prenatal and postpartum care; hospital care, including intensive unit care; long-term care; and community health.